-JRA established the Japan Cup, an international invitational race, in 1981 in an attempt to verify the results of efforts to improve horses bred in Japan and to inject new vitality into Japanese horse racing.
-This race, pitting champion horses from four continents against each other, has gained acceptance as an event to determine the world's turf champion and has subsequently served as a model of how to establish international invitational races in various countries.
+JRA established the Japan Cup, an international invitational race in 1981.
+This race, pitting champion horses from four continents against each other, has gained acceptance as an event to determine the world's turf champion.
 Japan's horse racing industry has rapidly absorbed the expertise of advanced horse racing nations through the Japan Cup and has managed to join their ranks.
 The race is highly rated around the world and the International Cataloguing Standard Committee conferred a Part 1 race rating on the Japan Cup in 1992.

 JRA graded races that have systematically been opening up to foreign-trained horses since 1993 have steadily obtained Part 1 ratings.
-The International Cataloguing Standard Committee elevated Japan to a Part 1 nation status in 2007 as a result of Japan opening more than half of its graded races
+The International Cataloguing Standard Committee elevated Japan to a Part 1 nation status in 2007 as a result of Japan opening more than half of its graded races to foreign-trained horses.
+All JRA flat graded races have been opened to foreign-trained horses since 2010.
+(Please refer to Page 44 "Main Achievements of Japan Trained Horses Abroad (GI Races)")